Use composer ./vessel composer <cmd> ./vessel comp <cmd> # "comp" is a shortcut to "composer"

 ./vessel composer require aws/aws-sdk-php

-Artisan commands can be run as usual as well, except when they interact with the cache or database.
+Artisan commands can be run directly on your host machine as well, except when they interact with the cache or database.

 art for short.